Romantic ballet: Romantic tutu

 The costume for the Romantic ballerina was the romantic tutu.
 This was a full, white, multi-layered skirt made of tulle.
 The ballerina wore a white bodice with the tutu.
 In the second acts of Romantic ballets, representing the spiritual realm, the corps de ballet appeared on stage in Romantic tutus, giving rise to the term "white act" or ballet-blanc.
-The dancers wore pointe shoes to give the effect of floating.
+The inclusion of gas lights and the romantic tutu in romantic ballets resulted in a sense of eeriness among theatergoers of the era due to the revelation of the dancer's silhouetted legs through the thin fabric.
+Prior to the 19th century tulle was hand woven, meaning the creation of each costume was time-consuming and costly.
+The invention of the bobbinet machine in 1808 streamlined the production of tulle, allowing for larger scale production of the romantic costumes that construct the era's signature look.